aristosv/beatbox/README.md

 ![alt text](https://github.com/aristosv/beatbox/blob/master/example2.png)

 The scripts can handle:
-- local video or audio
+- play local video or audio
 - stream or download from youtube
 - show a website or a slideshow.